aardappel/lobster/docs/source/shooter_tutorial.md

 -   Game structure: different levels the player can try to beat, permanent upgrades the player can buy, etc.

+Also, at this point, our game has no sound at all.
+If you'd like to see how to add some anbient or enemy sounds, have a look at the use of the `play_` and `sound_` functions in `tut_sound.lobster`.
+This example also shows how to to dynamically adjust the volume and pause or resume individual sounds.

 ### 8: Advanced Topics: Coroutines

 If you look at the finished code of tut6.lobster, you can notice one problem